abilandz/PH8124/Lecture_7/Lecture_7.md

 We have already seen how we can send signals to the process, taking for granted that the implementation of that process has the relevant lines in the source code that can handle particular signals.
 In this section, we clarify what is happening behind the scenes when a process receives a signal.

 We introduce and discuss first the commands that are used to handle programmatically the signal input.
 This can be achieved by using the **Bash** built-in command **trap**.
 In general, programs can be set up to trap specific signals and interpret them in their own way.
 The command **trap** is used mostly for bullet-proofing, i.e. ensuring that your program behaves well under abnormal circumstances.
-The generic syntax of the **trap** command is:
+The general syntax of the **trap** command is:

 ```bash
 trap someCommand signal_1 signal_2 ...
 ```
-The above generic syntax is interpreted as follows: When any of the signals ```signal_1```, ```signal_2```, ```...```, is received, the following sequence follows:
+The above general syntax is interpreted as follows: When any of the signals ```signal_1```, ```signal_2```, ```...```, is received, the following sequence follows:

 1. pause the program execution and execute command **someCommand**
 2. resume the program execution